 The IMHL is a demanding program with ambitious goals.
 Its success depends largely on the quality and motivation of the participants.
 It is suited to individuals, as well as to teams who have considerable experience in health care.

-They work in all manner of health organizations (hospitals, community care, public health, government ministries, international agencies, foundations, others) and in all areas of health -- from health promotion, to prevention to treatment.
-They come from all over the world.
+They work in all manner of health organizations (hospitals, community care, public health, government ministries, international agencies, foundations, others) and in all areas of health — from health promotion, to prevention to treatment.